Fudan-iGEM/2023-wiki/docs/src/education.md

 - [**Reach the Public:**](#reach-the-public) Leveraging [**a metaverse game**](/education/#metaverse-game-exploration-and-discovery-through-synthetic-biology) and conducting [**street interviews**](/education/#street-interview-encountering-diverse-perspectives), we've brought synthetic biology to the general public.
 - [**Empower the iGEM Community:**](#empower-igem-community) In commemoration of iGEM's 20th anniversary, we have embarked on several endeavors to expand the community of synthetic biology enthusiasts within [**Fudan University**](/education/#the-bertalanffy-club-cultivating-synthetic-biology-enthusiasts-at-fudan), [**educational enterprises**](/education/#collaboration-with-enterprise-preparing-for-this-dl-team-building), [**the Yangtze River Delta region**](/education/#sustaining-collaboration), and [**China**](/education/#ccic-strengthening-the-bonds-of-igem-teams-in-china).

 Collectively, these initiatives represent "**FIRE**".
-We aspire to see "FIRE" embraced by a growing community, igniting a wildfire of enthusiasm for synthetic biology, much like the fire of Heaven from [Prometheus](https://en.wikipedia.org/wiki/Prometheus) ignited the spirit of humanity.
+We aspire to see "FIRE" embraced by a growing community, igniting a wildfire of enthusiasm for synthetic biology, much like the fire of Heaven from [Prometheus](https://en.wikipedia.org/wiki/Prometheus) igniting the spirit of humanity.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/qkhsi-sgvg9.gif"